pingcap/docs/upgrade-tidb-using-tiup.md

 > 2. **DO NOT** run DDL statements during the upgrade process.
 Otherwise, the issue of undefined behavior might occur.
 > 3. **DO NOT** upgrade a TiDB cluster when a DDL statement is being executed in the cluster (usually for the time-consuming DDL statements such as `ADD INDEX` and the column type changes).
 Before the upgrade, it is recommended to use the [`ADMIN SHOW DDL`](/sql-statements/sql-statement-admin-show-ddl.md) command to check whether the TiDB cluster has an ongoing DDL job.
 If the cluster has a DDL job, to upgrade the cluster, wait until the DDL execution is finished or use the [`ADMIN CANCEL DDL`](/sql-statements/sql-statement-admin-cancel-ddl.md) command to cancel the DDL job before you upgrade the cluster.
 >
-> When upgrading from v7.1.0 to a later version, you can ignore the preceding warnings 2 and 3.
+> If the TiDB version before upgrade is v7.1.0 or later, you can ignore the preceding warnings 2 and 3.
 For more information, see [TiDB Smooth Upgrade](/smooth-upgrade-tidb.md).

 > **Note:**
 >